-The SEC’s article directed at investors makes a couple of great points about day trading.
+A new article from the Securities and Exchange Commission is directed at investors and makes a couple of great points.
 Day trading is serious business and not something you just dabble in for fun, particularly if you are using leveraged investment strategies or trading leveraged products.

 Day trading involves actively buying and selling securities within the same day, trying to capitalize on short-term changes in price.
 Those involved in day trading often borrow or leverage capital each day in order to purchase additional assets−but it also substantially increases your risk.
 This sophisticated level of investing requires meticulous market and news monitoring is fast-moving and involves a large amount of speculation.

 - Keep in mind that there are hundreds of professional day traders out there, and you will be competing with them, as well as the traders and analysts from the 4,000 brokerage firms in the United States.
 It is a pretty safe bet that they know more than you, have more experience than you, and have better equipment and software than you.